KnownStormChaser/master-weather-model-list/AI_MODELS.md

 1. **Standalone AI forecast models.** A trained neural network replaces the physics-based forecast integration entirely.
 The model starts from a physics-derived analysis (initial conditions) and rolls forward autoregressively using learned dynamics. *Examples: AIFS Single, AIGFS, GEML.*

-2. **AI-based ensembles.** Same as above, but trained probabilistically to produce ensemble members, usually by injecting random noise during inference. *Examples: AIFS ENS, AIGEFS.*
+2. **AI-based ensembles.** Same as above, but producing ensemble members rather than a single forecast.
+Centres differ in how spread is generated: ECMWF's AIFS ENS is a single probabilistically-trained network that injects random noise during inference, while NOAA's AIGEFS runs members with different sets of learned model weights and inherits its initial-condition perturbations from GEFS.
+The two are not interchangeable in what their spread represents. *Examples: AIFS ENS, AIGEFS.*

 3. **Hybrid physics–AI systems.** The physics-based model continues to run the forecast, but AI predictions guide or constrain parts of it — typically through spectral nudging toward AI-generated large-scale fields. *Examples: GDPS (ECCC, operational since v10.0.0 — physics forecast nudged toward the GEML AI model).*

-4. **Grand ensembles combining physics and AI members.** Members from a physics-based ensemble and an AI-based ensemble are combined into a single larger ensemble for probabilistic guidance. *Examples: HGEFS.*
+4. **Grand ensembles combining physics and AI members.** Members from a physics-based ensemble and an AI-based ensemble are combined into a single larger ensemble for probabilistic guidance.
+The combination happens upstream of distribution: HGEFS publishes only the pooled ensemble mean and spread, not the 62 members. *Examples: HGEFS.*

 These approaches reflect genuinely different theories about how AI should enter operational forecasting.
 The physics-based NWP community has not converged on a single answer, and this repository documents multiple approaches side by side.